1898 in poetry

+This article covers 1898 in poetry.
 Nationality words link to articles with information on the nation's poetry or literature (for instance, Irish or France).

 Events

 The "Generation of '98" in Spain

 The "Generation of '98" (also called "Generation of 1898", in Spanish, Generación del 98 or Generación de 1898) was a group of novelists, poets, essayists, and philosophers active in Spain at the time of the Spanish–American War.
 Jose Martínez Ruiz, commonly known as Azorín, comes up with the name in 1913 to allude to the moral, political, and social crisis produced by Spain's defeat.
 Writing mostly after 1910, the group reinvigorates Spanish letters, revives literary myths and breaks with classical schemes of literary genres.
 In politics, members of the movement often justify radicalism and rebellion.

 Works published in English

 First edition copy of Poems (1898) by Florence Earle Coates.